 VideoProc is kind of one-click solution may be more ideal for the non-professional.
 It gives you full control over your videos, from video editing and adjusting to video conversion, compression and downloading.

-You should transfer the video(s) from iPhone to computer through WinX MediaTrans or iTunes, and make sure you have downloaded VideoProc on this PC or Mac.
+You should transfer the video(s) from iPhone to PC or Mac through DearMob iPhone Manager or iTunes, and make sure you have downloaded VideoProc on this same computer.